fauu/Kamite/README.md

 launchBrowser: yes

 chunk: {
-  # [RELOADABLE] Whether to add auto-generated furigana to the current chunk.
-  # Note that feature requires an extra download (see the Auto-generated
-  # furigana section in the README).
-  # WARNING: The auto-generated furigana will frequently be incorrect.
-  showFurigana: no

   # (Milliseconds) The minimum allowed delay between successive incoming chunks
   # before they begin to be throttled
   throttleMS: 1000

-  # [RELAODABLE] Whether to perform slight formatting corrections on incoming
+  # [RELAODABLE] Perform slight formatting corrections on incoming chunks
-  # chunks
   correct: yes

-  # [RELOADABLE] Whether to flash backgrounds of chunk texts in the client's
+  # [RELOADABLE] Flash backgrounds of chunk texts in the client's interface on
-  # interface on certain occasions
+  # certain occasions
   flash: yes

-  # [RELOADABLE] Whether to treat incoming chunks as translations and create a
+  # [RELOADABLE] Treat incoming chunks as translations and create a new chunk
-  # new chunk for each translation.
-Useful when watching media with just the
+  # for each translation.
+Useful when watching media with just the translation
-  # translation subtitles
+  # subtitles
   translationOnlyMode: no

+  # [RELOADABLE]
+  furigana {
+    # Add auto-generated furigana annotations to the current chunk.
+Note that
+    # this feature requires an extra download (see the Auto-generated furigana
+    # section in the README).
+    # WARNING: The auto-generated furigana will frequently be incorrect
+    enable: no

+    # Hide the furigana annotations behind rectangles, reveal on mouse hover
+    conceal: no
+  }

   # [RELOADABLE]
   log: {